Skip to main content

 • It is supplied by the server in response to the connect action.

-• Clients must include it in all subsequent requests to validate that the client is authenticated and authorized.
+• Clients must include it in all subsequent requests to validate that they are authenticated and authorized.
 If the client does not supply the correct values, the server returns an unauthorized error.

 The "defaultResponseOptions" property is a "responseOptions" object.
 It defines a default value for "responseOptions" that is used by default in all other action calls.
 It defaults to an empty object.